Nach Hause

 The common map projection formulas transformes the spheric Earth surface coodinates longitude λ and latitude φ into the map coordinates x and y (direct transformation).
 But often inverse formulas are needed to transform a map-x,y-pair into λ and φ.

-The Winkel Tripel of Oswald Winkel 1913 is one of the most popular map projections.
+The Winkel Tripel of Oswald Winkel 1921 (most cites from Wagner 1949/S. 224 as 1913) is one of the most popular map projection.
 But it is not invertable in a closed analytical form.
 And it is not a running implementation known.

 Cengizhan Ipbüker/I. Öztug Bildirici have publicated in 2002 (see below) a Winkel-Tripel-Inversion method in theory.
 G. I. Evenden gives in Issue 2008 Libroj.4 manual a Aïtoff inversion solution.
 Jakob Brunner, Luzern has me sent a Winkel Inversion Excel solution by means of Newton-Raphson-Iteration.